smithy-lang/smithy-rs/design/src/server/middleware.md

 }
 ```

-You can provide a custom method to your plugin to a `PluginPipeline` via an extension trait:
+You can provide a custom method to add your plugin to a `PluginPipeline` via an extension trait:

 ```rust
 /// This provides a [`print`](PrintExt::print) method on [`PluginPipeline`].